YontiLevin/Embeddings2Image/README.md

                                # compute the tsne.

 image.method       #  getter
-image.method =  'maaten'       # expects string. default is 'sklearn'.
+image.method =  'maaten'       # expects string. default is 'umap'.
+                               # it is both effiecient in time and ,to my naked eye, seperates the clusters better.
-                               # the other option is 'maaten'
+                               # the other options are 'sklearn' and 'maaten'
                                # this sets the tsne method to sklearn.tsne vs python version
                                # of Maaten's tsne.
                                # i guess they both do the same but didn't fully check it